Chamal1120RE/dotfiles-mac/README.md

 ## Prerequisites
 I don't have a script to automate the nessaasy package installations at the moment. (it's WIP).

-Till then, you need manually install packages to your system.
+Till then, you need to manually install packages to your system.

 ### for Mac users